Md-Naim/md-naim.github.io/content/authors/admin/_index.md

       Recognized for contributions to scaling laws in deep learning.
 ---

-Alex Johnson is a Senior AI Research Scientist at Meta AI, where he leads groundbreaking work on large language models and multimodal systems.
-His research has been published in top conferences like NeurIPS and ICML, with over 10,000 citations.
-Alex is passionate about pushing the boundaries of AI while ensuring ethical development.
-Outside of work, he enjoys hiking in the Rockies, building custom PCs, and mentoring the next generation of AI talent.
+Md.
+Naim is a Lecturer in the Department of Computer Science and Engineering at Shanto-Mariam University of Creative Technology (SMUCT).
+He specializes in Artificial Intelligence, Machine Learning, and Computer Vision, with a strong focus on robotics and IoT applications.
+Naim is passionate about integrating modern AI techniques into practical systems and exploring the ethical implications of intelligent technologies.
+Beyond academics, he enjoys building custom PCs, exploring new technologies, and reading science fiction.